 - Hotel stays: Make sure you ask for anything you need – a crib or mini-fridge, for example – ahead of time so that it’s ready when you arrive.
 If you have space, it might help to bring some toddler-proofing safety items like outlet covers so that Baby can explore the hotel room on their own terms.
 Your hotel may offer free items like diapers or bottle warmers, so don’t be afraid to ask if those are available.
 If you’re going to be at a hotel your entire trip, consider checking if the hotel has laundry options – this would allow you to pack fewer clothes.

 Helping Baby behave

 One of the best things about traveling is the chance to explore.
-Even though Baby is young, he still deserves the opportunity to see some new sights.
-If you’re in the car, point to things in the window and carefully lead him around the rest stop; if you’re traveling by plane, walk Baby around the plane, show him the bathroom and let him check out the seat belt and maybe even surrounding seats, as long as it is safe and no one is being bothered.
+Even though Baby is young, they still deserves the opportunity to see some new sights.
+If you’re in the car, point to things in the window and carefully lead them around the rest stop; if you’re traveling by plane, walk Baby around the plane, show them the bathroom and let them check out the seat belt and maybe even surrounding seats, as long as it is safe and no one is being bothered.
 The travel itself is as new and strange to Baby as where you’re going, after all.

 Keeping a clear head